puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 ```

 The syntax for declaring an application is similar to that of a class or
 resource.
 The `db_user` and `db_password` parameters are set as usual.

 The `nodes` parameter is where the orchestration magic happens.
 This parameter
 takes a hash of nodes paired with one or more components.
 In this case, we've
 assigned the `Lamp::Mysql['app1']` component to
 `database.learning.puppetlabs.vm` and the `Lamp::Webapp['app1']` component to
 `webserver.learning.puppetlabs.vm`.
-When the Application Orchestrator runs, it
+When the orchestrator runs, it
 uses the `exports` and `consumes` metaparameters in your application definition
 (in your `lamp/manifests/init.pp` manifest, for example) to determine the
 correct order of Puppet runs across the nodes in the application.

 Now that the application is declared in our `site.pp` manifest, we can use the
-`puppet app` tool to view it.
+`puppet app` tool to view it:

     puppet app show